 • Control over exactly how your brand and products are displayed

-• Ability to quickly launch new products
+• The ability to quickly launch new products

 • Option to target new customers using online marketing and website analytics tools that help you understand your customers’ needs better